mdx-workshop/mdx-submissions21/paper.md

 By replacing fully connected 2-D convolutional building blocks, conventionally used in U-Net [@unet:2015] with TFC-TDF blocks, it showed a promising performance on singing voice separation tasks of the MUSDB18 [@musdb:2017] dataset.
 Also, injecting TDF blocks can enhance separation quality for the other tasks of MUSDB18, as shown in [@choi:phd].

-[@choi:phd] presented how adding TDF blocks improves separation quality by visualizing trained weight matrixes of single-layered TDF blocks (we additionally trained U-Nets with single-layered TDF blocks for weight visualization).
+[@choi:phd] presented how adding TDF blocks improves separation quality by visualizing trained weight matrixes of single-layered TDF blocks (they additionally trained U-Nets with single-layered TDF blocks for weight visualization).
 As shown in Figure 1, each matrix is trained to analyze timbre features uniquely observed in its instrument by capturing harmonic patterns (i.e., $y=\frac{\alpha}{\beta}x$).
 It is also observable that the TDF blocks still performs well on each scale.

 ![Weight matrixes visualization of single-layered TDF blocks](visualization.png)